justinvh/gitpaste/README.markdown

     ✓ Post as anonymous directly (now you can remain anonymous even logged in, thanks not_mad_just_upset ✓ Add markdown support for comments
     ✓ Show diffs

-    ☐ Fix some of the ordering issues
+    ✓ Fix some of the ordering issues (added sorting and priority-based pastes)

     ☐ Preferences to hide email address
     ☐ Add repository downloading
     ☐ Refine the user pages